 The Student Program Board's mission is to provide high-quality educational, enrichment, and entertainment programs that enhance student life at the University of Houston and contribute to overall student development.

 The Center for Student Involvement is now conveniently located in 103 Student Center North.
 There RSOs can get assistance with services like activities funding and event registration.
-The Reception Desk in the lobby area of the Student Center North can provide access to designated RSO mailboxes and carrel space, as well as storage for fee funded student organizations.
+The Reception Desk in the lobby area of the Student Center North can provide access to designated RSO mailboxes and carrel space, as well as storage for university sponsored student organizations.